 My mind has been running wild, and I’ve made a serious effort to limit my news intake, to read only reliable sources (like The Guardian), and to read articles written by people of many viewpoints, not just my own.
-Throughout all of it, I keep coming back to four basic ideas that our country, our world, needs more of: love, kindness, honesty, and art (in my particular case, words/stories and music).
-I wrote about the first two concepts in an open letter to my son that will be published soon in MUTHA Magazine (stay tuned), and now here I am embracing the other two.
+Throughout all of it, I keep coming back to four basic ideas that our country, our world, needs more of: love, kindness, honesty, and art (in my particular case, stories and music).
+I wrote about the first two concepts in an open letter to my son in MUTHA Magazine, and now here I am embracing the other two.

-The main idea behind Brain-Picking Becky is that each entry will only take two hours from start to finish*.
+The main idea behind Brain-Picking Becky is that each entry will keep honesty at the forefront.
+I will not slave over editing and polishing them but will put them out into the world even if I don’t feel ready.
 They may be diary-esque and personal, or perhaps cerebral and wandering.
 They might be connected to current events or totally in the clouds.
-Each one will revolve around a topic I believe we as Americans need to be talking more about.
-Obviously I will edit this column to some degree, but I’m challenging myself and promising you that all that I won’t make any edits to the writing once I’ve posted.
-The whole point here is honesty, and how honest is it to go back days later and alter something?
+Each one will revolve around a topic I believe we as Americans need to be talking about, and each will bare my truth.

 This scares me.
 But it also excites me.
 I want to reach out to you.
 I want to understand you.
 Please comment, send me emails, find me on Facebook and Twitter (a name like mine is hard to miss).
 Tell me if you disagree with me or think I’m wrong, and tell me why.
 This country needs people who can honestly talk and honestly listen, and I want to be one of those people.